Registering a Death

 We will also need:

-- full name, surname and address of the deceased
+- Full forename(s) and surname of the deceased

-- date and place of death (and birth)
+- Date and place of death and usual address

 - You will also need a medical certificate, signed by a doctor, which shows the cause of death.
 If the death was sudden or the doctor treating the deceased is unavailable, it may be referred to the Coroner.